Family School (K-8) More Info >

 - When chat is enabled, spam and any other inappropriate or distracting messages are not tolerated.

 Students who violate these rules will be reminded once, then removed from the Zoom room for the day if the behavior persists.
 Parents will be notified when this occurs.
 Repeated violations may require permanent removal from the Gather experience.

 - All courses are a la carte, with “For-Credit” and “Non-Credit” options.

-- High School courses will still be offered through Canvas until we have transitioned them to the LiftEd platform.
+- High School Registration will be initiated on the LiftEd platform.
+Courses will still be accessed through Canvas until we have transitioned them to the LiftEd platform in the coming years.

 AHS Online (7-12) (Old 2022-2023)